objectbox/objectbox-ts-demo/README.md

 **In order to run this demo, you need to get the [ObjectBox TS library from objectbox.io](https://objectbox.io/time-series-database/).**
 The [CMake build build](CMakeLists.txt) expects the library (e.g. libobjectbox.so) in `lib/` in the project directory.

-If you do not have the TS library yet, you can test the build with the standard (non-TS) ObjectBox library by running `./setup.sh`.
+If you do not have the TS library yet, you can still build the project with the standard (non-TS) ObjectBox library.

 At this point you should be able to run the demo in a CMake aware IDE.
 Or, if you prefer the command line, run these commands to build and run the demo: